OSINTer-Platform/OSINTer/README.md

    `pip install -r requirements.txt`
 4. Download the [geckodriver](https://github.com/mozilla/geckodriver/releases),
    unpack it and put the executable in the newly cloned directory
+6. Edit the variables "obsidianVault" and "vaultPath" in the start of the start of main.py to match the name of your obsidian vault, and the absolute path to it.
-5. Simply run main.py, sit back and relax while the script does the heavy lifting for you
+7. Simply run main.py, sit back and relax while the script does the heavy lifting for you.

 ## What is profiles?